Commerce

 13 Accounting: 13Acc Full Year

 Course Description: This course introduces students to higher level Accounting skills and fundamentals.
-It focuses on: Accounting for partnerships and companies, analysis and interpretation of financial information, job costing, and management accounting.
+It focuses on: Accounting for companies, analysis and interpretation of financial information, job costing, and management accounting.

 Recommended Entry Criteria: a minimum of 8 credits from 12Acc including Achievement Standard 91176